meta pixel

 The cone’s main aim is to aid you in choosing the right resources and audiovisual mediums for training.
 It shouldn’t be considered as a roadmap for a concept or subject – or define either the least or most effective learning experiences.

-In learning & development (L&D), the Cone of Experience can be used to create rich learning experiences by employing varied training strategies, techniques, and methods, to make learning more engaging and improve learning outcomes.
+In learning & development (L&D), once can use the Cone of Experience to create rich learning experiences.
+You can do so by employing varied training strategies, techniques, and methods to make learning more engaging and improve learning outcomes.

-Additionally, it can be used as a guide while developing learning resources, as it will help you to strike a balance between abstract and concrete learning experiences.
+Additionally, one can use it as a guide while developing learning resources.
+This is because it will help you strike a balance between abstract and concrete learning experiences.

 Although it might appear overwhelming, applying them can be effortless with an easy-to-use all-in-one training platform, where you can apply different learning strategies to meet your learning goals.